 By using a productivity monitoring tool, like Time Doctor!

-Time Doctor is a robust employee time tracking software used by major companies, like Verizon and Ericsson, and small businesses, such as Thrive Market.
+Time Doctor is a robust employee time tracking software used by major companies and small businesses.

 You can use Time Doctor to track how long your agents take to resolve customer queries, monitor attendance and generate payrolls within minutes.